drawwithcode/2018-group-work-group-07/README.md

 ![alt text](https://github.com/drawwithcode/2018-group-work-group-07/blob/master/space.gif)

 # The project

-## Design challenges (Explain choiches behind the design of interactions and the architecture of the sketch.
-What are the most innovative elements?
+## Design challenges

 The project consist in different pages connected with buttons that arrive to the big screen of the rainforest.
 Also when the user finish, appear a screen with all the animals and the information.

--Big screen
+- Big screen
 The main design problem we had was the Big Screen.
 At the begginig we started with the idea of creating a big screen to move around.
 The main problem was that if we created it, we had to cut other parts, so we decided to create a screen with all the elements, as Hidden Folks.

--Illustrations
+- Illustrations
-We decided to do the sketch by our own designs.
+We decided to do the sketch by our own illustrations.
 A big challenge was the the wide amount of png and levels we had in the sketch.
 Organize them and configurate in different levels was important.

+- Tools
+The interaction of the tools was the most important challenge.
+Create the interaction with the images and the illustrations require different solutions.

 ![alt text](https://github.com/drawwithcode/2018-group-work-group-07/blob/master/sfondo.png)